ani-ferreira/portfolio/src/data/projects/estudio-juridico.md

 ---
 title: Estudio Juridico
 stack: HTML - CSS - JAVASCRIPT
-description: This static site shows information and contacts of a lawyer firm.
+description: This static site shows information for a law firm.
 It has a form powered by Netlify.
 slug: estudio-juridico
 main: true
 sequence: 1